zoedumas1/kwk-l1-recipe-hash-teachers-l1/README.md

 More information about hashes can be found in the [Ruby docs](http://www.ruby-doc.org/core-2.1.1/Hash.html).

-And as a reminder, a hash looks like this:
+And as a reminder, a hash is a data structure, similar to an array, but instead of using numbered indexes to access data we use strings (or symbols).
+Hashes looks like this:

 ```ruby
 student_ages = {